Johannesberg, Bavaria: Town twinning

-All nine French communities mentioned above are part of a single partnership organized under the umbrella organization I.C.L.
+All nine French municipalities mentioned above are part of a single partnership organized under the umbrella organization I.C.L.
 Val Orne-Ajon.

 Arts and culture

 The Baroque Catholic parish church of Saint John's Beheading (Pfarrkirche Sankt Johannes' Enthauptung) stands on the hill above the village.
 Every year, the Catholic parish celebrates its patronage on 29 August, the day when the church commemorates the Passion of John the Baptist.

 The Mühlbergfest is a yearly musical event which draws roughly 2,000 visitors.
 Past acts included bands as the Bananafishbones, ABCD, the Rodgau Monotones, Pur, Cashma Hoody, Boppin‘B or The Bones.